hyron-group/reference/service-development/build-service.md

 }
 ```

 The requestConfig method created to makes it easy for you to control the routers.
-It is a description of how hyron knows what it needs to do with the routers as specifying the main processing methods, plugins and their order of run, paths and more.
+It is a description of how Hyron knows what it needs to do with the routers as specifying the main processing methods, plugins and their order of run, paths and more.

 ```javascript
 static requestConfig(){